cajuncoding/FlurlGraphQL/README.md

 To use this in your project with `Newtonsoft.Json` processing then add the add the [FlurlGraphQL.Newtonsoft](https://www.nuget.org/packages/FlurlGraphQL.Newtonsoft/) NuGet package to your project.

 ## Release Notes:
+### v2.0.5
+- Improve configuration support for Defeault Json Processing now with Enum Flags to make enabling/disabling the GraphQL Json Defaults much easier.

+### v2.0.4
+- Improve handling of Enums so that automatic processing as SCREAMING_CASE is handled now without the need to have [EnumMember("")] attributes on every enum value when the names match.
+- Improve handling of GraphQL Serialization to now automatically use CamelCase for System.Text.Json &amp; Newtonsoft.Json; it was already being handled when de-serializing but not when serializing.
+- Added new methods to help streamline the configuration of Json Serializer options/settings; a simple action/lambda can now be used to set Json Serialization Options/Settings.

+### v.2.0.3
+- Fix bug resulting in incorrect Exceptions when automatically enumerating (as IAsyncEnumerable) Connection Pages when a request returns with no results (NextPage = false &amp; EndCursor = null).

+### v2.0.2
+- Fix issue with incorrect deserialization when using wrapper convenience class GraphQLEdge&lt;T&gt;.

 ### v2.0.1
 - Fix issue with incorrect deserialization when using wrapper convenience class GraphQLEdge&lt;T&gt;